 All Markets in Financial Instruments Directive (MiFID) systems will remain connected to ESMA during the transition period.
 Our new Financial Instruments Reference Data System (FCA FIRDS) will continue to publish in parallel to ESMA’s systems, but should only be used by firms for testing purposes.
-The FCA’s version of ESMA’s Financial Instruments Transparency Reference System (FCA FITRS) will be suspended until further notice (we will resume FCA FITRS as appropriate closer to the end of the transition period).
+The FCA’s version of ESMA’s Financial Instruments Transparency Reference System (FCA FITRS) will re-open for industry testing on 5 October 2020.

 It gives a high-level overview of what firms need to do now to be compliant with the onshored MiFID regime for transaction reporting when the transition period ends.
 It also provides more details about our internal project timetables (including IT build) and the industry testing schedule.
 Check our Brexit pages, which will be updated with new information as it becomes available.

 Replacing the ESMA FIRDS system for the UK

 FCA FIRDS has been built to replace ESMA FIRDS in the UK.

 ESMA’s FIRDS system records all those instruments reported by EU trading venues as being traded on them (TOTV) and helps firms, amongst other things, determine their reporting obligations.

 The FCA replacement for this system, FCA FIRDS, went live in March 2019 and remains operational.
 Firms will continue to be able to use the FCA FIRDS publishing system for testing purposes until December 2020.
 This system enables firms to download full and delta reference files.

 In order to help firms we are making our system as similar as possible to ESMA’s.
 The schema for the 2 systems will be identical on day 1.
 However, some fields within the system will work differently.
 The most important of these are: